 The SCNV Competitors Fund assists eligible SCNV members to defray some or all of the costs for single, pair or ice dance skaters, synchronized skating teams and theatre on ice teams who by placing in a USFSA qualifying competition are subsequently eligible to enter the next-higher qualifying competition.
-Click here for eligibility information.
+Click here for latest competitor eligibility information.

 Collegiate Scholarship Program

 The SCNV Collegiate Scholarship program assists eligible SCNV members who are graduating high school seniors intending to pursue a college education during the upcoming academic year.
 The scholarship(s) are intended to honor skaters who have shown dedication to the sport of figure skating by testing and competing, set consistent standards of good citizenship and sportsmanship, and achieved academically.
 The SCNV Collegiate Scholarship program is also intended to promote long-term membership in SCNV and to encourage figure skating after high school.
 The scholarship(s) will be offered for full-time undergraduate study at an accredited institution of the student’s choice.
 DEADLINE: March 31st.
 Click here for the 2017-18 season eligibility information.
 Please note that the 2018-19 season eligibility information will be posted soon.